-Arts and practice as it is applied in the world of the arts.
-Management Mission and vision, organizational structure and leadership, facilities design and planning, technology and the arts, marketing and promotion, operations, development, legal issues and arts advocacy.
+MUSC 335 String Ensemble 1 Study, rehearsal and performance of string literature - principally the string quartet.
+Every semester.
+Prerequisite: permission of instructor; audition required.
+Repeatable for credit each semester of enrollment.
+MUSC 336 Guitar Ensemble 1 Study, rehearsal and performance of guitar ensemble literature.
+Meets 100 minutes per week.
+Every semester.
+Prerequisite: permission of instructor; audition required.
+Repeatable for credit each semester of enrollment.
+MUSC 358 The Business of Music & Arts Management 3 Provides an in-depth overview of the field of Music Business and Arts Management.
+Management theory and practice as it is applied in the world of the arts.
+Mission and vision, organizational structure and leadership, facilities design and planning, technology and the arts, marketing and promotion, operations, development, legal issues, and arts advocacy.
 Fall.
-MUSC 360 Special Topics in Music 1-2 A focused, in-depth study on a musical topic.
-Does not duplicate any other course offered by the Department.
-Repeatable for a maximum of 4 credits if topics are substantially different.
-Prerequisite: permission of Department Chair.
 MUSC 456 Computer Music Technology 2 Practical approach to the use of various music applications computers, Musical Instrument Digital Interface synthesizers and associated software (sequencer and notational).
 Designed to give students an introductory survey of computer music technology as it applies to performance and academic areas within the field of music.
 Classes are laboratory in nature, held in the Electronic Music Lab.
 Variable.
 Prerequisite: permission of the Department.
 Not open to students with credit for MUSC 356.
 MUSC 357 Music Recording Industry Practices 3 Practical approach to the use of music recording, mixing, and mastering techniques, as well as a survey of current studio practices.
 Designed to give students knowledge of both the legal and business aspects of the music recording industry as well as give hands-on recording studio experience.
 Classes are held in the Electronic Music Lab.
 Fall, Odd numbered years.
-Prerequisite: MUSC 356 MUSC 499 Individual Research in Music 1-6 Intensive individual study in an area of special interest under the direction of a faculty member.
-Repeatable for maximum of 6 credits.
-Variable.
-Prerequisites: MUSA 287 and MUSA 415; permission of Department Chair.
-MUSA 390 Junior Recital 1 Junior Recital for the Bachelor of Arts or Science Music Degree.
-Preparation and performance of the junior recital.
+Prerequisite: MUSC 356 MUSC 494 Practicum in Music industry 1 Experiential component of the Music Industry Track.
+Practical application of skills developed in advance courses list.
+Work on departmental music productions required as part of stage crew.
+Hands-on work with sound systems, recording, stage managing, event production and promotion.
+Repeatable for credit each semester of enrollment.
+Every semester.

+MUSC 495 Internship in Music Industry 6-12 Guided work experience with an academic component.
+Work must be directly related to academic program.
+Students may not enroll in other courses without permission.
+Must be taken concurrently with MUSC 492 Senior Project Paper.
 Graded P/F. Every semester.
-Prerequisites: MUSA 287 and MUSA 415, and junior recital clearance.
-All students must be concurrently enrolled in MUSA 300-level private instruction.
+Prerequisites: MUSA 287 and MUSA 415; senior standing, concurrent enrollment in MUSC 492 and permission of instructor.
 MUSA 490 Senior Recital 1 Senior Recital for the Bachelor of Arts or Science Music Degree.
 Preparation and performance of the senior recital.
 Performance majors must also have successfully completed their junior recital (MUSA 390).
 Graded P/F. Every semester.
-Prerequisites:

-MUSA 287 and MUSA 415 and senior recital

-clearance.
-Must be concurrently enrolled in MUSA
+Prerequisites: MUSA 287 and MUSA 415 and senior recital clearance.
+Must be concurrently enrolled in MUSA 300-level private instruction.
+Vocal and Instrumental Performance, Music Teaching Capstone.

-300-level private